These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Wesley Ruggles.
 Perf.
 Lana Turner, Robert Young, Walter Brennan, Dame May Whitty.
 MGM, 1943.

-Synopsis: Lana Turner stars as Peggy Evans, a young white small-town “soda squirt” who leaves town to find adventure, and her former boss (Robert Young), a white man, finds her posing as an heiress in New York.
+Synopsis: Lana Turner stars as Peggy Evans, a small-town “soda squirt” who leaves town to find adventure, and her former boss (Robert Young) finds her posing as an heiress in New York.
 No librarian, but Peggy visits the New York Public Library’s newspaper archives to look up articles of missing heiresses.

 Related post: ‘Slightly dangerous’ and snappy